 One of our basic freedoms is freedom of movement.
 We should be free to move within our country of residence and to also leave our country of residence.
 Article 13 of the Universal Declaration of Human Rights (1948) says that “Everyone has the right to leave any country, including his own, and to return to his country.”
 However, this does not explicitly establish a right to settle outside of one’s own country or a right to be let in another country.
 A conference on the ‘ethics of migration’ looked at whether there should be an established right to move across national borders.
 Philosopher Mathias Risse says that the ‘right to move’, as laid out in Article 13, is similar to the right to marry – in order to enjoy the freedom, the individual must find a partner willing to accept them.
 Risse grounds his ethics of migration on the general right of humanity to the entire surface of the Earth.
 In other words, there is a common ownership of the planet, implying a right to take residence in any area of it.

 Another libertarian argument in favour of immigration refers to the free market.
 Some right-wing groups might label open immigration as a cover for ‘forced integration’, a way for the government to promote multiculturalism against our will.
 But it makes no more sense to call open immigration forced integration, as it does to call freedom of speech ‘forced listening’.
 From a libertarian standpoint, what open immigration allows is the choice to hire who you want.
 We should also be wary about trusting the government in deciding which foreigners we will be allowed to do business with or associate ourselves with.
 This relates to the recent worry about a supposed ‘mass immigration’ of Romanians and Bulgarians to the UK in 2014.
-But, as Daniel Pryor points out, this fear is unfounded.
+But this fear is unfounded.

 The Libertarian Party (US) on their website state that a free market requires the free movement of both capital and labour across borders.
 However, they concede that border controls should exist to prevent people from coming in who pose a threat to security, health, or property.
 The Libertarian Party also states that: